kevinxucs/purdue-course-parser/README.md

 ## Legal

-The source of Purdue Course Parser is released under Apache License 2.0.
+The source of Purdue Course Parser is released under MIT License.

 ## Build